siganberg/ncsender-plugin-rapidchangesolo/latest_release.md

 ## What's Changed

 ### 🔧 Improvements
-- Added tool number to instructions for better clarity
+- Improved TLS connection speed for faster and more efficient communication